-Verizon is once again the best performing wireless network, according to extensive nationwide testing by RootMetrics.
+Verizon can once again claim that it has the best-performing wireless network, according to extensive nationwide testing by RootMetrics.

 Wireless networks put to the test

-Here’s a snapshot of the overall results from the second half of 2016:
+Here’s a snapshot of the overall RootMetrics results from the first half of 2017:

 A closer look at the rankings

 RootMetrics described Verizon’s performance at the national level as “outstanding.”
-The carrier earned top honors for the seventh consecutive time with an overall score of 93.9.
+The carrier earned top honors for the eighth consecutive time.

 What we’re trying to say is that if service with a carrier other than Verizon is strong in your area, you may be able to cut your cell phone bill in half by switching to another provider — without sacrificing quality.